 In terms of accessibility, testing is a crucial part to ensuring that a website is as usable as possible for everyone.
 With all methods of testing, it’s best to plan it into a project early on and throughout, than to do it later and end up spending time fixing complex issues.
 Making sure things are working effectively is a priority, Stackoverflow.com, one of the largest development forums in the world surveyed 72,355 users of the site and 60.2% said they review code every day, a further 19.1% said they review code multiple times a week.

-The above statistics highlight the importance of quality checking code, but what are the key differences between user testing and automated testing and, which is more important?
+The above statistics highlight the importance of quality checking code, but what are the key differences?
+And who wins in the argument of ‘user testing vs automated: which is better?’

 We use Shaw Trust Accessibility Service’s disabled website testers to go through the website at each stage of the build, from the designs through to the final build to ensure that everyone can access it using screen readers, keyboard tabbing, voice commands, to name a few.
 User testing is the least utilised of the two, with over 1600 self-titled ‘web testers’ claiming only 30% used co-ordinated user testing, with only 5% more (35%) claiming they used user simulations according to a survey done by PractiTest.